Communicate with a runtime

 Use your own certificates

 Replace the values in angled brackets by the full path to your keystore, the keystore type, and the password.
-If the environment variables already exist, append the arguments to existing ones.
+Here is an example for initvariables.sh:

 Turn off certificate checking